polvo/polvo/README.md

 have a production ready `release` file (that doesn't includes magic), but at the same time keep it uncompressed.
 In case you do, that's the way to go.

-## Boot
+### Boot

-By default, Polvo will wrap all your `scripts` and `templates` in CJS module patterns, and register them all at startup.
+By default, Polvo will wrap all your `scripts` and `templates` in CJS module and register them all at startup.
 However, none will be required and therefore none will be initialized.

 You need to specify your app's entry point within the `boot` property.
 With this Polvo will do a simple require to this file at startup, after everything is